Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Conclusions and Discussion

 \item The bias–variance tradeoff provides a useful diagnostic for evaluating retrieval performance by capturing both accuracy and precision in a single metric.
 Incorporating variance, alongside bias, offers a more complete view of inference quality.

-\item We find that the combined global and local GP framework minimizes the bias–variance tradeoff and achieves the lowest mean squared error across most species, providing an interpretable and balanced posterior distribution in the presence of structured residuals.
+\item The combined global and local GP framework minimizes the bias–variance tradeoff for synthetic data and achieves the lowest mean squared error across most species, providing an interpretable and balanced posterior distribution in the presence of structured residuals.

-\item For H$_2$O, one of the best-constrained molecules in the NIRISS bandpass, our GP-aided retrievals yield a broader posterior ($\sim$0.1 dex wider) than traditional methods, suggesting that previous estimates may be over-precise.
+\item For H$_2$O, one of the best-constrained molecules in the NIRISS bandpass, our GP-aided retrievals are preferred by Bayesian evidence and yield a broader posterior ($\sim$0.1 dex wider) than traditional methods, suggesting that previous estimates of H$_2$O abundance may be over-precise.

-\item In the case of CO$_2$, the broader constraints ($\sim$1 dex) obtained with GP-aided retrievals suggest that discrepancies in the literature may stem from over-precision rather than true disagreement.
+\item In the case of CO$_2$, the broader constraints ($\sim$1 dex) and higher Bayesian evidence obtained with GP-aided retrievals suggest that current discrepancies in the literature may stem from over-precision rather than true disagreement.
 The difficulty of constraining CO$_2$ from a single, partially covered absorption band in the NIRISS bandpass likely contributes to this effect.

-\item Our GP framework reveals a correlated noise structure across the NIRISS bandpass in WASP-96~b and localizes two regions of significant model–data mismatch, including one overlapping with the CO$_2$ feature at 2.7~$\mu$m.
+\item Our GP framework reveals an underlying correlated noise structure across the NIRISS bandpass in observations of WASP-96~b and localizes two regions of significant model–data mismatch, including one overlapping with the CO$_2$ feature at 2.7~$\mu$m.
 This mismatch may bias the retrieved CO$_2$ abundance when using traditional retrievals that do not account for correlated noise.

 \end{enumerate}